JacksonKuo/blog/_posts/2025-1-21-app-defense-part-2.markdown

 * The SSH keypair was created specifically for the droplet, so no risk serious risk if the private key is compromised.
     * `ssh-keygen -t ed25519 -C "droplet"`
 * I'm using `systemd-run`, so I don't have to manually create a systemd unit file
-* The web service is stopped, the failed state is cleared, new JAR downloaded, and service restarted using the prod properities `--spring.profiles.active=prod`
+* The web service is stopped, the failed state is cleared, new JAR downloaded, and service restarted using the prod properties `--spring.profiles.active=prod`

 #### TLS Encryption